hubertrybka/profis/README.md

 Be sure to edit the config file in advance (config_files/RNN_config.ini) to set the desired parameters.
 In particular, you should provide a path to the RNN dataset file.
-This will be `data/RNN_dataset_KRFP.parquet` or `data/RNN_dataset_ECFP.parquet` provided you used the `get_data.sh` script.
+This will be `data/RNN_dataset_KRFP.parquet` or `data/RNN_dataset_ECFP.parquet` provided that you have run the `get_data.sh` script.
 Please adjust fp_len parameter according to the length of the input fingerprint.

-Model weights and training progress will be saved to models/model_name catalog.
+Model weights and training progress will be saved to models/model_name directory.

 ## Dependencies